ecmwf-ifs/ecckd/README.md

 differentiation, array and optimization library, and the [CKDMIP](https://confluence.ecmwf.int/display/CKDMIP) software.
-You will also need to download the CKDMIP spectral absorption database, which is up to 1 TB in size.
+You will also need to download the CKDMIP spectral absorption database, which is around 700 GB in size.
 The password for the FTP site is available on request from Robin Hogan.

 For a full description of how to compile and run ecCKD, please consult